chax-at/transactional-prisma-testing/README.md

 ## Prerequisites
 * You are using <a href="https://github.com/prisma/prisma">Prisma</a> in your project.
 * You are using PostgreSQL (other DBs might work but have not been tested).
-* You are using Prisma 4.7.0 or later
+* You are using Prisma 4.7.0 or later.

 ## Usage
 Install the package by running